AFLplusplus/AFLplusplus/docs/rpc_statsd.md

 Depending on your fuzzing setup and infrastructure, you may not want to run these applications on your fuzzer instances.
 This setup may be modified before use in a production environment; for example, adding passwords, creating volumes for storage, tweaking the metrics gathering to get host metrics (CPU, RAM, and so on).

-For all your fuzzers, only one instance of StatsD, Prometheus, and Grafana is required.
+For all your fuzzing instances, only one instance of Prometheus and Grafana is required.
+The [statsd exporter](https://registry.hub.docker.com/r/prom/statsd-exporter) converts the StatsD metrics to Prometheus.
+If you are using a provider that supports StatsD directly, you can skip this part of the setup."

 You can create and move the infrastructure files into a directory of your choice.
 The directory will store all the required configuration files.